 A Bit About Us

 We have been very fortunate as a Club to have found so many people who have made a difference to so many lives.
 It is impossible to name everyone who has been involved with The Heather Club over the last 40 years.
-However, it would be remiss not to mention Norma Dean, who in addition to being a longstanding Trustee and Volunteer has special responsibility for fund raising.
-Similarly, we are indebted to the Rev Colin Cartwright who took over as Chairp in 2017 and has led the Trust until recently handing over to Michael Rowan.
+However, it would be remiss not to mention Norma Dean, who in addition to being a longstanding Trustee and Volunteer and is now our lifetime President.

 In writing this potted history, it is obvious to me that the more things change, the more they stay the same and that the same challenges that faced Trustees and Volunteers over the past 40 years